 4. Accessibility and Communication

-In addition, your contractor in Shoreline should be accessible and willing to communicate regularly.
+In addition, your contractor in Seattle should be accessible and willing to communicate regularly.
 You’ll be investing a lot of money in this project, so make sure a prospective contractor will give you regular updates and progress reports, as well as being accessible so that you can discuss any issues or problems that may arise.

 Your contractor should also be willing to address all your concerns and answer your questions by your preferred communication method, whether phone or email or text.
 If the contractor is not willing or “able to have open communication with you during the process of your job,” then you should probably look elsewhere.